 • You make snap decisions, typically to spend more time with your partner

-Clearly, the honeymoon phase seems like a dream come true, but it’s not realistic to think it will last forever — but that’s OK!
+Clearly, the honeymoon stage seems like a dream come true, but it’s unrealistic to think it will last forever — and that’s completely normal!

 From Honeymoon Phase to Thriving Relationship